Keeping you safe

 You can find out more about mental capacity and how it may affect you on the GOV.UK website.

-If you are a professional organisation looking for information on this subject, please go to the council information section of this site.
+If you are a professional organisation looking for information on this subject, please go to the adult social are referrals section of this site.